Pre-Application Process for NICHD Network Multisite Clinical Research

 • The concept proposal should consist of no more than five pages using standard formatting guidelines described in NOT-OD-17-030.
 Proposals that do not follow these guidelines will not be accepted.

-• A sixth page should be added to provide pertinent references.
+• A sixth page should be added to provide pertinent references, again using standard formatting guidelines described in NOT-OD-17-030.

 • Although all requested content must be provided, the information may be distributed across the five pages in whatever manner the investigator believes will result in the strongest concept proposal.

 • Concept proposals are not intended to be fully developed protocols or grant applications.
-They should provide enough information to determine feasibility and importance/relevance.
+Full protocols or other more extensive concept proposals will not be accepted for consideration.

 • Once the concept proposal is approved, the investigator(s) will work with network researchers, the data coordinating center (DCC), the network steering committee, etc., to develop a grant application and full protocol through robust interactions, multiple revisions, and collaborative development.

-• Similarly, NICHD recognizes that the input of the network DCC and steering committee will be needed to provide more accurate information for some of the content in the concept proposal (e.g., budget information); that input will be provided once the concept proposal is approved and/or as part of the pre-application review.
+• NICHD recognizes that the input of the network DCC and steering committee will be needed to provide more accurate information for some of the content in the concept proposal (e.g., budget information); that input will be provided once the concept proposal is approved as part of the protocol and application development process.

 • Projects involving more than one network are encouraged.